YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

 ############################

-Configuring composite mojits is very similar to configuring frame mojits, except composite mojits use the children object instead of the child object to define parent-child relationships.
-The composite mojit can also have many child mojit instances defined in the children object.
+Configuring composite mojits is very similar to configuring frame mojits, except composite mojits use the ``children`` object instead of the ``child`` object to define parent-child relationships.
+The composite mojit can also have many child mojit instances defined in the ``children`` object.
+Moreover, your application can have many composite mojits, but only one frame mojit.

-In the example ``application.json`` below, the layout instance in its config has defined three child mojit instances.
+In the example ``application.json`` below, the layout instance in its configuration has defined three child mojit instances.
 This parent-child relationship lets the layout instance execute the actions of its child instances and then attach the content from those child instances to its template.